Discover more from Overlooked Alpha

 These catalysts admittedly aren’t immediate — even further debt reduction likely doesn’t happen until the end of the year, if it happens at all.
 And so, as has been the case for the the past few weeks, caution and patience are advised.

 Still, this is a stock that’s fallen off the table of late for no apparent reason beyond market weakness.
-Yet the core driver here really should be impacted much, if at all, by the factors driving that weakness.
+Yet the core driver here really shouldn’t be impacted much, if at all, by the factors driving that weakness.
 NATH wasn’t an overvalued tech stock; rather, it’s a defensive play.
 When investors stop selling indiscriminately, and start buying surgically, the stock is a strong candidate for a quick rebound.

 Disclosure: As of this writing, Vince Martin has no positions in any securities mentioned.
 He may initiate a long position in NATH this week.